ARITOSSS/Aristide-Project/README.md

 ## **Overview :**

 My project implements a Minesweeper game solver :
-- **Double Set Single Point (DSSP) Algorithm**: A more advanced algorithm that maintains two sets: one for certain cells and one for insecure cells, allowing more efficient flagging and probing.
+- **Double Set Single Point (DSSP) Algorithm**: Algorithm that maintains two sets: one for certain cells and one for insecure cells, allowing more efficient flagging and probing.

 The solver work by simulating a Minesweeper game, probing cells, and marking potential bombs until the game is won or lost.